Auckland roofer Sam Spence abused elderly, vulnerable, liquidator, caused 'real harm'

 An Auckland roofing contractor abused his elderly and vulnerable customers and creditors and made racist, sexual and homophobic threats towards a liquidator.

-Sam Oliver Spence, a roofing contractor who operated predominantly in the Auckland region, was yesterday sentenced in the Auckland District Court to five years and six months prison on 11 charges filed under the Companies Act 1993 and Insolvency Act 2006.
+Sam Oliver Spence, a roofing contractor who operated predominantly in the Auckland region, was yesterday sentenced in the Auckland District Court to five years and six months in jail on 11 charges filed under the Companies Act 1993 and Insolvency Act 2006.

-The Ministry of Business, Innovation and Employment has just issued a statement about its victory over the contractor where it highlighted what he did.
+The Ministry of Business, Innovation and Employment filed the charges and outlined what he did.

 "His abusive behaviour continued throughout 2018, with threats being directed towards elderly and vulnerable customers, creditors and other people who he came into contact with during the course of his management of Compass Roofing.
 His non-compliance was further aggravated by the racist, sexual and homophobic abuse which he directed towards the liquidator," MBIE said.